 It has never been easier or more affordable to get serious about learning pet photography.
 But choosing what gear to get started with can be quite daunting.
-I this post we’ll walk through the basics of camera body types to help you select the right gear to use during your next photo project.
+To help we’ve put together a quick walkthrough equipment guide for aspiring pet photographers.

 Photographing dogs and other pets can be difficult.
 It’s important to consider the capabilities of your subject (primarily their age, mobility, temperament, and level of training) and what it is exactly that you’re trying to capture before deciding on what gear to work with.

 Some dogs will sit on demand and hold a stay until released.
 Other dogs will sit on command but will get up to follow you as soon as you back away.
 But some dogs are more willful and require a bit more flexibility to work with.